ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 In this section, a deployment where there are three entities is considered:

-* A Client makes requests and receives responses
+* A Client makes requests and receives responses.

-* A relay operates the Oblivious Relay Resource
+* A relay operates the Oblivious Relay Resource.

-* A server operates both the Oblivious Gateway Resource and the Target Resource
+* A server operates both the Oblivious Gateway Resource and the Target Resource.

 {{separate-target}} discusses the security implications for a case where different servers operate the Oblivious Gateway Resource and Target Resource.